austinlorenz/finite_model_theory/README.md

 (%i) batch(MaximaLogic);

-and assign the graph in question to the global variable G.  The first order formula which defines the completeness query is
+and assign the graph in question to the global variable G.  The first order formula ψ which defines the completeness query is

-"for all x and for all y, x != y implies E(x,y)"
+ψ ≡ ∀x∀y(x≠y→E(x,y))

 that is, every pair of vertices which are not equal are connected by an edge of the graph.